pokemoncentral/wiki-util/pokemoves-autogen/README.md

 To add a new Pokémon, you should:
 - add it to `docker-db/sourcecsv/pokemon.csv`
 - add it to `lists/pokemon-names.list`
+- update `baseNoBreed` (and possibly `breedNoBase`, but that's just to suppress a warning) as needed

 ## Add a game
 To add data for a new game, you have to do the following things: